Hatley Castle is a grand stone Edwardian mansion with beautiful gardens and a small museum at Royal Roads University in the municipality of Colwood.

 As its name suggests, it’s designed like a castle which has made it a popular site for wedding receptions, movie filming and tourist visitors.

 Due to the coronavirus outbreak, the castle was closed in the spring of 2020.
 As of early September, the formal gardens have reopened to the public with some restrictions, but the castle remains closed.

 For more updates see the Hatley Park website.

 Today Hatley Castle is a museum, university building, National Historic Site and park.
 Located at 2005 Sooke Road, it’s about an 8-minute drive from Fort Rodd Hill and 18 minutes from Goldstream Provincial Park.

-The main grounds at Hatley Castle are free and open to the public, additional expansive gardens have an admission fee, the small museum is by donation and guided tours of the castle are available for a charge at designated times or by appointment.
+The main grounds at Hatley Castle are free and open to the public, while additional expansive gardens have an admission fee.
+Entrance to the small museum is by donation and guided tours of the castle are available for a charge at designated times or by appointment.

 About Hatley Castle